Stat sticks are weapons carried or equipped by a character primarily or solely for the statistics they give.

 - Dragon Age: Origins has this trope in the case of dual-wielding backstab rogues.
 Normally dual-wielding attacks alternate hands, so both weapons are equally important.
 However, rogues only ever backstab with their right-hand weapon; their left-hand weapon can therefore be used as a Stat Stick.

 - This is the idea behind Chefstaves in Kingdom of Loathing.
 Since Mysticality classes attack using spells, attack power is useless to them; Mysticality related enchantments are much more important.
 Most utensils are weaker than other weapons while increasing Mysticality or spell damage, but the Chefstaves exemplify it.
-They all have the same power as the starting weapons, but they great percentile spell damage increases, as well as 2-3 of the following: MP regeneration, bonus power to certain elemental spells, direct and/or percentile Mysticality increases.
+They all have the same power as the starting weapons, but they provide great percentile spell damage increases, as well as 2-3 of the following: MP regeneration, bonus power to certain elemental spells, direct and/or percentile Mysticality increases.
 Of course, KoL is unusual for an online game in that a weapon's power doesn't act as a limiting factor to the damage you can do with it, so the trope's only intended.
-It's eventually possible to hit powerful enemies with a Chefstave about as effectively as with an axe, even though "if Jarlsberg were here to see this, he'd probably say 'You're doin' it wrong.'"
+As you level up your Muscle stat, it's eventually possible to hit powerful enemies with a Chefstave about as effectively as with an axe, even though the game keeps reminding you that you're really not using the Chefstave to its full potential.